layer5io/docs/content/en/cloud/self-hosted/white-labeling/_index.md

 1. Click Select file to upload and select the logo image on your computer.
 You'll see a preview your logo.
 1. Click Save, if satisfied.
 You may change your custom logo images at any time.

+## Customizing your Organization's Dashboard

+Your dashboard experience is customizable.
+As an administrator of your organization, you can customize the dashboard experience for all members of your organization.
+To customize your organization's dashboard, select from a collection of widgets to include or exclude.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/szheY8c5CRA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+*Follow the steps demonstrated in the video to customize your organization's dashboard.*

 ## Custom Domain Name and Login Screen

 Layer5 Cloud supports customizing the login screen based on custom domain name.
 Redirect your users to your own domain name.
 For example, if your domain name is `mycompany.com`, you can redirect users to `meshery.mycompany.com`.